joncain/pyr-setup/README.md

 docker compose up mysql -d
 docker exec -it db mysql -u root -p
 ```

+You should now be at a mysql CLI prompt:

 ```bash
 # execute on: db container